0

 PoE 2 0.5 Breach Genesis Tree (Runes of Aldur)

 The Genesis Tree is the new crafting system attached directly to the Breach league mechanic.
 Think of it as a large node-based board where you spend points into branches, and each branch steers the outcome of items you create.
-The Tree lets you produce gear, currency, breach stones, and new base types that aren't available from any other source in the game.
+The Tree lets you produce gear, currency, breach stones, and new base types not available from any other source in the game.

-• Belts
+• Belts (bottom right)

-• Rings
+• Rings (bottom left)

-• Amulets
+• Amulets (top right)

-• Currency
+• Currency (top left)

-• Breach Stones
+• Breach Stones (bottom center)

 PoE 1 Genesis Tree vs PoE 2 Genesis Tree - What Are the Differences?